Why is it important to list authors in WordPress?

 Many sites will ignore this aspect because they may be focused on getting traffic to their site instead of making the experience memorable to ensure future visits.
 If users come to your site and don’t trust your authors as knowledgeable experts, another visit is unlikely.

 To proudly display the credentials of you and your contributors, follow these tips on how to list authors in WordPress.
+And if you're not using it already, switching over to WordPress isn't as hard as you think!

 1. Create a Page for Your WordPress List Authors